 It is very important that each individual hiker understand their fitness level.
 Hikers must know their overall ability to hike at the pace, elevation gain, distance, hiking time and type of terrain noted in the hike description on the Club’s calendar.

-Hike Leader Each scheduled hike will be led by a volunteer leader.
+Each scheduled hike will be led by a volunteer leader.
 On some hikes the leader will have an assistant to act as a sweep.
-Key leader responsibilities:
+Be sure to note the leader’s cll phone number at the beginning of the hike.

 - The leader is in charge.